ulbqb/relayer/docs/tiger-theta-demo.md

 $ rly paths list

 # Now you can connect the two chains with one command:
-$ rly tx link lbmsim-gaia -d -t 3s
+$ rly tx link tiger-theta -d -t 3s --override

 # Check the token balances on both chains
-$ rly q balance lbmsim-0
+$ rly q balance tiger-0
-$ rly q bal gaia-0
+$ rly q bal theta-testnet-001

 # Then send some tokens between the chains
-$ rly tx transfer lbmsim-0 gaia-0 1000000samoleans $(rly chains address gaia-0) channel-0
+$ rly tx transfer tiger-0 theta-testnet-001 1000000tiger $(rly chains address theta-testnet-001) channel-0

 # Relay packets/acknowledgments.
-# Running `rly start lbmsim-gaia` essentially loops these two commands
+# Running `rly start tiger-theta` essentially loops these two commands
-$ rly tx relay-pkts lbmsim-gaia channel-0 -d
+$ rly tx relay-pkts tiger-theta channel-0 -d
-$ rly tx relay-acks lbmsim-gaia channel-0 -d
+$ rly tx relay-acks tiger-theta channel-0 -d

 # See that the transfer has completed
-$ rly q bal lbmsim-0
+$ rly q bal tiger-0
-$ rly q bal gaia-0
+$ rly q bal theta-testnet-001

-# Send the tokens back to the account on lbmsim-0
+# Send the tokens back to the account on tiger-0
-$ rly tx transfer gaia-0 lbmsim-0 1000000ibc/27A6394C3F9FF9C9DCF5DFFADF9BB5FE9A37C7E92B006199894CF1824DF9AC7C $(rly chains addr lbmsim-0) channel-0
+$ rly tx transfer theta-testnet-001 tiger-0 1000000ibc/27A6394C3F9FF9C9DCF5DFFADF9BB5FE9A37C7E92B006199894CF1824DF9AC7C $(rly chains addr tiger-0) channel-0
-$ rly tx relay-pkts lbmsim-gaia channel-0 -d
+$ rly tx relay-pkts tiger-theta channel-0 -d
-$ rly tx relay-acks lbmsim-gaia channel-0 -d
+$ rly tx relay-acks tiger-theta channel-0 -d

 # See that the return trip has completed
-$ rly q bal lbmsim-0
+$ rly q bal tiger-0
-$ rly q bal gaia-0
+$ rly q bal theta-testnet-001

 # NOTE: you will see the stake balances decreasing on each chain.
 This is to pay for fees
 # You can change the amount of fees you are paying on each chain in the configuration.